reidevries/shiitakevm/README.md

 # shiitakevm
-CV-addressed multiplexor with interpolation, either for arbitrary waveshaping or crossfading ext sources I never tested this, but have a new version in the pipeline.
+CV-addressed multiplexor with interpolation, either for arbitrary waveshaping or crossfading ext sources I never tested this, but have a new version in the pipeline that will hopefully be better when I test it.